 - a.
-We found reasons to assume that the Out-of-Africa (as postulated under the Out-of-Africa hypothesis) package did contain mythical material, and we identified the latter as Narrative Complexes 4(The lightning bird, and the world egg), 10(The earth as primary), and 13 (The cosmic/rainbow snake) (in which Narrative Complex 17 speckledness and the leopard was incorporated). - b.
-As for the intra-Africa percolation of pre-Out-of-Africa material after the Out-of-Africa Exodus, we suggested that the direct northward expansion of this pre-Out-of-Africa material into Norm Africa, West Asia, and Mediterranean and Atlantic Europe and central to East Asia has formed a substratum (still conspicuous in Neolithic archaeology, and in the ritual and folklore of the historical times) of sacred forests, cult of the land, puberty initiation and masquerades in these regions. - c.
-As far as the effect of the Back-to-Africa return migration is concerned (for which population genetics has produced massive evidence in recent years), 11 we identified ample mythological traces of this return migration, through the presence, in African mythological material for the historical period, of
+We found reasons to assume that the Out-of-Africa (as postulated under the Out-of-Africa hypothesis) package did contain mythical material, and we identified the latter as Narrative Complexes 4, 10, 13 (in which Narrative Complex 17 speckledness and the leopard was incorporated). - b.
+As for the intra-Africa percolation of pre-Out-of-Africa material after the Out-of-Africa Exodus, we suggested that the direct northward expansion of this pre-Out-of-Africa material into North Africa, West Asia, and Mediterranean and Atlantic Europe has formed a substratum (still conspicuous in Neolithic archaeology, and in the ritual and folklore of the historical times) of sacred forests, cult of the land, puberty initiation and masquerades in the regions. - c.
+As far as the effect of the Back-to-Africa return migration is concerned (for which population genetics has produced massive evidence in recent years), we identified ample mythological traces of this return migration, through the presence, in African mythological material for the historical period, of Narrative Complexes that were developed in Asia, long after the Out-of-Africa Exodus, and on the basis of a transformation, on Asian soil, of the initial pre-Out-of-Africa mythical material - d.
+What remains is question d, which I will; consider in Section 5.5 below.